-The massive sleigh towed by nine majestic reindeer pulled into the stable beside a lone cottage in the middle of a wide, circular plain surround on it’s edges by a tranquil forest.
-An amber colored glow of loving warmth invited all who could see its emission from the cozy home, one that surely had a crackling fire and a hot cup of cocoa waiting inside for the arriving owner.
+The massive sleigh towed by nine majestic reindeer pulled into the stable beside a lone cottage in the middle of a wide, circular plain surround on its edges by a tranquil forest.
+An amber-coloured glow of loving warmth invited all who could see its emission from the cozy home, one that surely had a crackling fire and a hot cup of cocoa waiting inside for the arriving owner.

 As he reached the doorstep with an empty, satin bag thrown over his shoulder, he spotted a mysterious assortment awaiting his arrival with a folded note addressed to him resting on top